priyamsaha/Programming-for-Everybody/README.md

 # Python for Everybody Specialization
-Assignments solutions to Python for Everybody Specialization
+Assignment solutions to Python for Everybody Specialization